ULTIMATE-YORK/ULTIMATE/case_studies/Robo-game/README.md

 # Robot Coordination Game Case Study

-This case study is based on the robot coordination one from [1].
+This Ultimate case study is based on the robot coordination one from [1] modelled as a stochastic game, and a collision system modelled as a DTMC.

-Description to be updated.

 ## References